BREAKING NEWS

 The greedy, seedy devils who left us all bankrupt.

-The catalyst seems to be a decades-old humor column which Shalit wrote for the school newspaper while attending Morristown High.
+The catalyst seems to be a decades-old humor column that Shalit wrote for the school newspaper while attending Morristown High.
 Shalit’s scathing indictment of former Palestinian leader Yasser Arafat, written ages ago, has now found its way to Palestine.
 The Tank Players recall the article for us in a surreal scene that features Arafat and former Egyptian President Anwar Sedat in a 1970’s glam band called “PLO Speedwagon.”
-In the bit, lead guitarist Sedat pretends to fellate singer Arafat on stage.
-Later, in the dressing room, the two sodomize one another before a horrified delegation of NYU groupies.

-Back in the play, we learn that Shalit is being held captive in Gaza Strip, a titty bar located near Flushing.
+Back in the play, we learn that Shalit is being held captive in Gaza Strip, a nude cabaret located near Flushing.
 The subsequent stand-off, negotiations and firefight between the National Guard and the terrorists, in which Shalit martyrs himself, is both protracted and perplexing.

 McDonald’s is impressed with Walkerinski’s connections and quick thinking.
 She is promised the consideration of a possible promotion within some conceptual aspect of the organization in the distant future, to be determined at a later date.
 But Blagojevich’s insane antics and obscene outbursts during the parade mark the end of Doris Walkerinski’s career in the food services industry.
 The play alludes to a monetary tie between Blagojevich and the terrorists who captured Gene Shalit, but this theme is never fully explored.